BradBalderson/DNACipher/README.md

 **DNACipher is a DNA sequence deep learning model that also includes cell type and assay information on the model input.**

-DNACipher, a deep learning framework that integrates long-range sequence modeling with biological context imputation, enabling variant effect prediction across 38,000+ experimental contexts, a 7-fold improvement over previous state-of-the-art models such as Enformer.
+🦾DNACipher, a deep learning framework that integrates long-range sequence modeling with biological context imputation, enabling variant effect prediction across 38,000+ experimental contexts, a 7-fold improvement over previous state-of-the-art models such as Enformer.

-Deep Variant Impact Mapping (DVIM) is an analysis framework built on DNACipher that calls significant variant effects at GWAS loci, to call common and rare 'impact' variants.
+🎯💥Deep Variant Impact Mapping (DVIM) is an analysis framework built on DNACipher that calls significant variant effects at GWAS loci, to call common and rare 'impact' variants.
 These impact variants have the following properties:

-    1. They occur within the GWAS hit locus.
+    👉 They occur within the GWAS hit locus.
-    2. Have significant predicted molecular effects in >=1 biological contexts above non-significant common variants at a similar genome location.
+    👉 Have significant predicted molecular effects in >=1 biological contexts above non-significant common variants at a similar genome location.
-    3. They can be common or rare variants - enabling the study of rare variants previously inaccessible to classical statistical methods.
+    👉 They can be common or rare variants - enabling the study of rare variants previously inaccessible to classical statistical methods.

-DNACipher is made available here as both a Python interface and a command-line-interface, with tutorials below reproducing key results from the DNACipher manuscript.
+DNACipher is made available here as both a Python interface (🐍) and a command-line-interface (🖥), with tutorials below reproducing key results from the DNACipher manuscript (📖).

  1.0 Tutorials - Python Interface
 -------
 ### The following tutorials are written in google collab, showing how to use the DNACipher Python interface.

-* Tutorial 1: DNACipher inference of genetic variant effects https://colab.research.google.com/gist/BradBalderson/c4389baa0d789314259b8479cfd35747/dnacipher_inference_local.ipynb
+* Tutorial 1: 📊DNACipher inference of genetic variant effects https://colab.research.google.com/gist/BradBalderson/c4389baa0d789314259b8479cfd35747/dnacipher_inference_local.ipynb
 <img src="https://github.com/BradBalderson/DNACipher/blob/main/img/dnacipher_tutorial1_figure.png" alt="DNACipher Tut1" width="1000">

-* Tutorial 2: Deep Variant Impact Mapping (DVIM) with DNACipher to infer common and rare genetic variants with significant effects at GWAS loci: https://colab.research.google.com/drive/17GiWLt_SigpVa6hl6A9yP_edM4IcQeEy?usp=sharing
+* Tutorial 2: 🎯💥Deep Variant Impact Mapping (DVIM) with DNACipher to infer common and rare genetic variants with significant effects at GWAS loci: https://colab.research.google.com/drive/17GiWLt_SigpVa6hl6A9yP_edM4IcQeEy?usp=sharing
 <img src="https://github.com/BradBalderson/DNACipher/blob/main/img/dnacipher_DVIM_example.png" alt="DNACipher Tut2" width="1000">